softwareengineer10349/python-scripts/README.md

 ===================== webCrawler.py =========================================

 Made for Python 2 and made to be run using the format: ./webCrawler.py.
-Don't forget to make sure the script is executable.

-This is still a bit of a work in progress.

 webCrawler.py is a script I made to work out what languages/skills were actually used commercially.
 It searches seek.com.au for the locations specified, then searches through every single IT job